 - Auditability — there have been recent high profile cases of algo trading systems going haywire, putting them in the spotlight for the audit firms.
 A good system should be auditable from a financial, IT and compliance point of view.

-- Security — trading strategies are proprietary, and represent highly valuable intellectual property, so they must be properly protected.
+- Instrument — trading strategies are proprietary, and represent highly valuable intellectual property, so they must be properly protected.

 - Fault tolerance — how well can the system continue operating correctly after a fault?